redpencilio/file-share-sync-service/README.md

 ### GET /files/:uri

-Get metadata of the file with the given physical file uri
+Get metadata of the file with the given physical file URI.
+NOTE: the `:uri` needs to be a URL encoded string of the URI, because it could contain special characters that could interfere with the URL.

 **Response 200 OK**

-Returns the metadata of the file with the given uri.
+Returns the metadata of the file with the given URI.

 **Response 404 Bad Request**

-If a file with the given uri cannot be found.
+If a file with the given URI cannot be found.

 ### GET /files/:uri/download

-Download the content of the file with the given id.
+Download the content of the file with the given URI.
+NOTE: the `:uri` needs to be a URL encoded string of the URI, because it could contain special characters that could interfere with the URL.

 *Query paramaters*

-*   `name` (optional): name for the downloaded file (e.g. `/files/1/download?name=report.pdf`)
+*   `name` (optional): name for the downloaded file (e.g. `/files/share%3A%2F%2F614872344579/download?name=report.pdf`)

 **Response 200 Ok**